Joan Miró (died 1983 aged 90) – Surrealist, colourful with lines coming out of shapes that looks like a biro made them

 Miró - Always used a biro

 One (Joan) pen was always used, a mere biro (Miró) in his paintings.

 Note: He didn't use a biro in his paintings but from a distance there are mostly long lines that stick out of coloured shapes on his artwork.
 This gives you an instant way of recognising his work over other contemporaries.

 There is a museum in Barcelona, dedicated to his work that he produce in the city where he was born.

-His work can be described as surrealism being colour and abstraction.
+His work can be described as surrealism with the use of often brightly coloured shapes and abstraction.

 Nobody before had created - Surrealist colourful shapes and abstractions